alandefreitas/futures/docs/futures/continuable_futures.md

 </div>

 In this example, the main thread spent some time waiting but this is often OK, as long as it had nothing better to do but to wait for the asynchronous task.
-This is common in user interfaces that need to be refreshed while a longer task is running.
+This is common in user interfaces that need to be refreshed while a longer background task is running.

-Now say we want to execute a sequence of asynchronous tasks as simple as:
+Now let's say we want to execute a sequence of asynchronous tasks as simple as:

 <div class="mermaid">
 graph LR